-Comparable 3 is the land allocation of a fee simple sale of a parcel zoned for light industrial use and located near the airport.
-It is surrounded by a combination of residential and commercial uses.
-It is smaller at 10,000 SF.
-It occurred in May of 2015.
-It is ranked superior primarily due to size. (photo 090808_1256)
+Comparable 3 is the fee simple sale of a parcel of land zoned for light industrial use and surrounded by a combination of residential and commercial uses.
+It is slightly larger and superior in utilities.
+It is a very recent transaction, having occurred in late 2015.
+It is ranked similar after considering adjustments.